nealbob/nealbob.github.io/_posts/2016-10-1-MLfordummies.md

 - Unsupervised learning: (clustering, dimensionality reduction) \\(X\\) data only, typically a 'pre-processing' step to Supervised or Reinforcement learning
 - Reinforcement learning: (Approximate dynamic programming) solving Markov Decision Processes, with unknown transition and payoff functions

-ML is often conflated with Data mining.
+ML is often conflated with data mining.
 While Data mining is related to ML, the focus is more on unstructured / exploratory data analysis.
 Similar to unsupervised learning, data mining is more of a pre-processing step.

 # Machine learning in action